English

 23 january 2017

-Life is much more pleasant without a runny nose.
-Did you know that your kitchen cupboard contains items that can help you get rid of your cold?
+As autumn arrives, so does the common cold.
+A runny nose, an annoying cough, or a sneeze that won't go away.
+You've taken clear breathing for granted and realise: life is much more pleasant without a runny nose.
+Did you know that there are items in your kitchen cupboard that can help you get rid of your cold?
+Let us guide you.

 How to use it?